Because of the outbreak of COVID-19 there may be a limited number of fingerprint locations in your area due to certain mandates.

 Send your employee an invitation to complete their own biographic information

 The employee will receive an authorization page with two barcodes on it

-Once Inquiries has the SURE ID file or the FD-258 card, ScreenID can upload the eft files to SWFT on your behalf.
+Once ScreenID has the Sterling Identity file or the FD-258 card, ScreenID can upload the eft files to SWFT on your behalf.

 The most trusted SWFT provider.

 ScreenID has been an FBI channeler since 2006, having passed all of the security processes and procedures necessary for Secure Web Fingerprint Transmission (SWFT), we are able to offer you more options to meet the mandate - Option 4 (FBI Channeler) and Option 3 (outside cleared contractor) capabilities.